+Performance Task

-Denfermen The goal of this task is to collect and analyze data that tracks students' emotions Performance over time.
-Task Ine students will play the role of data analysts.
-The audience will be their peers who observe their charts and analysis The product will be a line plot (per fifth grade standards) that illustrates students' emotions over time and an analysis of this data that includes a discussion of the effects of these emotions on their relationships, attention and learning, decision making and wellbeing.
+The goal of this task is to collect and analyze data that tracks students' emotions over

+The students will play the role of data analysts.

+The audience will be their peers who observe their charts and analysis.

+The product will be a line plot (per fifth grade standards) that illustrates students' emotions over time and an analysis of this data that includes a discussion of the effects of these emotions on their relationships, attention, learning, decision making, and wellbeing.

 To complete this performance task, students will collect a data set by checking in on the Mood Meter and recording their findings at regular intervals determined by the teacher.
 For example, students may record their current quadrant once every hour at school for a week.
 They will plot these points on a line graph that will illustrate the trend of their emotions to their peers.

-In addition, students will analyze the data they have collected by writing a response that answers the following questions: In which quadrant are you mostly?
-What are some of the events in the past week that might have led you to this quadrant?
-How did you express and regulate the emotions in this quadrant?
-What were the cues that signaled you were in that quadrant?
-What impact might your emotions have on others around you both advantageously and not?
+In addition, students will analyze the data they have collected by writing a response that answers the following questions:

+- In which quadrant are you mostly? - What are some of the events in the past week that might have led you to this quadrant? - How did you express and regulate the emotions in this quadrant? - What were the cues that signaled you were in that quadrant? - What impact might your emotions have on others around you both advantageously and not?
 What might the impact be on attention and learning?
 Decision making?
 Wellbeing?
-How do you know?
-What patterns do you notice?
+How do you know? - What patterns do you notice?
 Are there certain times of the day you are more likely to feel a certain way?
 Are there other circumstances you can identify that are impacting your emotions?

+Students may compile their data and analysis onto a poster, and the class can have a poster session in which everyone walks around and observes each other's work, leaving post-it notes on similarities with their peers as a way to build community.

+Other Evidence

-C a poster session in which everyone walks around and observes each other's work, leaving post-it notes on similarities with their peers as a way to build community.
-Other Evidence Plot on the Mood Meter (Lesson 1) Identify cues that would be exhibited by someone who lives in each of the four quadrants.
-(Lesson 2) Identify patterns of emotions (Lesson 3) Articulate impacts of emotions on others (Lesson 3)
+- Plot on the Mood Meter (Lesson 1) - Identify cues that would be exhibited by someone who lives in each of the four quadrants.
+(Lesson 2) - Identify patterns of emotions (Lesson 3) - Articulate impacts of emotions on others (Lesson 3)